Academic honor code: US military service academies

 Presently, some of the most notable and most stringent honor codes exist at the Federal Service Academies and Senior Military Colleges.

 The military academy honor codes not only govern the cadets and midshipmen's lives at the academies but also are deemed essential to the development of military officers who are worthy of the public trust.
 As such, the codes are not limited merely to academic situations or to conduct on campus; cadets and midshipmen are expected to live by the codes' ethical standards at all times.
 The codes are as old as the academies themselves and simply state that cadets and midshipmen do not lie, cheat or steal, nor tolerate those who do.
 A single-sanction Honor Code, in which any offense results in expulsion regardless of severity, exists at Virginia Military Institute, which features a "drum out" ceremony which is still carried out upon a cadet's dismissal.
-Outside of the military, Washington and Lee University and the University of Virginia also have single sanction codes.
+Outside of the military, Washington and Lee University has a single sanction code.